Can Alcohol Lead to Erectile Dysfunction?

 If you have questions about interactions with your ED medication, reach out to a licensed medical professional.
 The information above is for general knowledge purposes and seeking medical advice from a doctor is advised to ensure you are receiving safe and effective treatment.

-What Are Other Causes of Erectile Dysfunction?
+What are Other Causes of Erectile Dysfunction?

 Alcohol related erectile dysfunction while present, is not a large reason that men experience ED.
 The inability to maintain or get an erection is a complex system that involves the brain, nervous system, endocrine system, and cardiovascular system.
 Causes for erectile dysfunction can impact any one of these components and lead to ED.